RosaMalandrino/LocalVoids/README.md

 ## Global Voronoi cloud

-We provide the global Voronoi clouds, obtained by painting the individual cloud on a $64^3$ grid with resolution of $$.
+We provide the global Voronoi clouds, obtained by painting the individual cloud on a $64^3$ grid with resolution of $7.4 h^{-1} \ \text{Mpc}$.
 TDespite the lower resolution, this dataset contains information on the interplay between voids.
 ```
 VoroCloudAll = np.load('Voronoi_cloud_all_voids_N64.npy')
 ```